annabelleg/FinalProject/README.md

   - working on functionality of close buttons
   - fixing REF
   - fixed bug where column # and row # were switched
+  - evaluating trigonometric expressions works.
+  - trigonometric functions in the form of y=a+bcos(theta) works.
+- 6/14/15
+  - trying to make polar work, but something gets lost in translation from rectangular and wacky shapes form.
+  - now can input either quadratic, linear, or trig into either of four text boxes and it will know which type to cast it to.
+  - can change xMin and xMax values for each of four equations.